A Beginner's Guide to Usability Testing

 How do you perform a usability test?

-If you want to run a successful usability test, it’s vital to create a usability testing script.
+If you want to run a successful usability test, you should create a usability testing script.
 Start by clearly outlining the goal of your research, the type and number of participants, and the specific tasks you want them to complete.
-To get the most out of your test, your script should also include some background questions to learn about the participants’ knowledge of the product and follow-up questions to get details about the test user’s experience.
-If you are looking for more information or examples, check out the "How to write an effective usability testing script” chapter of this guide.
+If you are looking for more information or examples, check out "How to write an effective usability testing script."

 What are the main characteristics of usability testing?